 This procedure relates to the Shimadzu TOC-L with SSM in the analytical technology laboratory at AIMS.
 It includes the analysis of sediments and filters for TC, OC, N, and the indirect analysis of IC in sediments as the difference between TC and OC.

 RESPONSIBILITIES

-It is the responsibility of the instrument user to follow this procedure inform the AT lab coordinator of problems or anomalies.
+It is the responsibility of the instrument user to follow this procedure

 It is the responsibility of the instrument user to obtain the appropriate training in the use of the equipment